TIMELESS TREASURES

 Credit: Nick Fewings

-As straightforward as a carpet adorned with colorful circles, Twister, introduced in the 1960s, became an absolute sensation in the last century.
-Children and adults alike delighted with the joy of contorting themselves into peculiar positions and struggling to maintain balance amid fits of laughter.
+As straightforward as a carpet adorned with colorful circles, Twister, introduced in the 1960s, became a sensation in the last century.
+Children and adults delighted with the joy of contorting themselves into peculiar positions and struggling to maintain balance.

-If you don't have plans this weekend, we encourage you to gather a few friends and revisit this amusing game.
+If you don't have plans this weekend, we encourage you to gather a few friends and revisit this fun game.
 Though, unlike in childhood, joints may complain a bit the morning after!

 WORDS THAT CAN BE MEASURED IN TEMPERATURE